 Cadaques is one of the most popular towns on the Costa Brava, not that you’d know it from the relaxed ambience and laid back pace of life.
 Famous for inspiring Dalí and many an artist since, the former fishing village curves around a picturesque harbour, where clusters of white buildings nestle into the surrounding hills.

 As for what to do here, simply soaking up the atmosphere is activity enough for most.
 Where you choose to relax depends on you – from harbourside cafés to a number of small coves within a short stroll, there are plenty of options for kicking back.

 Last but not least on our Costa Brava list is Llafranc, with its sandy beach and clear blue waters it boasts much of the same allure as the towns mentioned above, with the addition of a beautiful promenade from where you can continue on to the headland path which takes you around to the equally attractive town of Calella de Palafrugell.

 For the best views of the coast and Mediterranean beyond, head for the lighthouse on Cap Sant Sebastia headland.

 Where to stay

-If you’re tempted by the charms of the Costa Brava and are looking for somewhere to accommodate a large group, you’ll fall in love with Tranquil Farmhouse.
+If you’re tempted by the charms of the Costa Brava and are looking for somewhere to accommodate a large group, you’ll fall in love with Luxury Manor House.
 Sleeping up to 28 people, this stunning villa offers the best in luxury accommodation, and is perfectly located for exploring the Costa Brava together.